jmclawson/stagtracker/README.md

-Simple Shiny app for real-time tracking CTA arrivals at a station.
+# Real-time train tracking

-This app shows a small UI designed to run on a Raspberry Pi using a small touchscreen [like this one](https://www.amazon.com/dp/B0CXTFN8K9?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).
-I'm running it on a Raspberry Pi 4, since that's the hobby kit I had sitting around.
+Shiny app with minimal UI for arrivals at a CTA station, designed for a Raspberry Pi with a small touchscreen [like this one](https://www.amazon.com/dp/B0CXTFN8K9?ref=ppx_yo2ov_dt_b_fed_asin_title&th=1).

 ## Setup